justcoded/web-starter-kit/README.md

    ├── components               #Global Reusable Presentational Components ├── layout                   #Global layout
-   ├── pages                    #Global styles for pages ├── style.scss               #Main scss file (can be used for importing another files) ├── vendor_entries              #Folder for vendor entries (plugins) ├── vendor.js                #File for plugins js ├── vendor.scss              #File for plugins styles
+   ├── pages                    #Global styles for pages ├── styles.scss              #Main scss file (can be used for importing another files) ├── vendor_entries              #Folder for vendor entries (plugins) ├── vendor.js                #File for plugins js ├── vendor.scss              #File for plugins styles
 ```

 Use `images` folder to add your graphic files, `modules` to add your javascript modules (don't forget to include it in app.js), `scss` folder to add your styles for the project.
-You can create, delete files and folders in `scss`, but don't forget to include them in `style.scss` file .
+You can create, delete files and folders in `scss`, but don't forget to include them in `styles.scss` file .

 Use `vendor_entries` to include plugins into your project.